paulrobertlloyd/paulrobertlloyd-v3/_posts/articles/1999-03-01-early_graphic_design_in_television-4.markdown

     </figcaption>
 </figure>

-It was here that Martin Lambie-Nairn was to find his big break. <cite>Weekend World</cite> was <abbr>LWT</abbr>'s current affairs programme, was broadcast on Sunday lunchtimes and due to its topicality, required a graphic designer to work from midday Saturday to midday Sunday.
+It was here that Martin Lambie-Nairn was to find his big break. <cite>Weekend World</cite> was LWT's current affairs programme, was broadcast on Sunday lunchtimes and due to its topicality, required a graphic designer to work from midday Saturday to midday Sunday.
 As it was such an antisocial shift, the contract to produce its graphics was placed outside of LWT.
 At this time Lambie-Nairn had set up his own company with a fellow colleague Colin Robinson, and the contract presented a golden opportunity for Robinson Lambie-Nairn.
 They won the contract, and it was here that Lambie-Nairn revolutionised the graphic conventions used in presenting current-affairs related information graphically.

 This was traditionally based on newspaper cartoons -- for example, if there was a story about the pound being weak, a cartoon drawing of a pound sign wearing bandages and using crutches was shown.
 Realising that this was at odds with communicating a serious news item, Lambie-Nairn developed a new method of presenting this sort of information in a more appropriate graphical manner.
 It was with this new approach that <cite>Weekend World</cite> became more successful, and this meant more work for Robinson Lambie-Nairn who found themselves "leaders in a field of one" (Lambie-Nairn, 1997).